 How clean is the water in the canals of Amsterdam?

+The Dutch government requires that rivers and streams contain no more than 1×10 or less than 1×10 CFU/100mL.
 The water in Amsterdam’s canals gets cleaner year after year.
-Amsterdam city swim is held annually to raise funds for charities.
-Several organizations provide water protection for all people by addressing pollution.
-In addition, three days per month, canal gates are open to refresh the air.
+Amsterdam City Swim is held annually to raise funds for charities.
+Several organizations address pollution to provide water protection for all people.
+In addition, canal gates are open three days per month to refresh the air.

 Do canals freeze in Amsterdam?